-- Your monthly benefit payments will stop; - COLAs are not applied to your benefit during the termination period;

-- You will become an active TRS member with applicable employee and employer contributions being made on your behalf based on your salary; and - You will accrue additional service credit. - You must work a minimum of 4 service months.
+- Your monthly benefit payments will stop; - COLAs are not applied to your benefit during the termination period; - You will become an active TRS member with applicable employee and employer contributions being made on your behalf based on your salary; - You will accrue additional service credit; - You must work a minimum of 4 service months; - You must re-apply for retirement; - You have the option to change your retirement plan and beneficiary(ies) elections; and - Your retirement benefit is recalculated based on re-retirement procedures.

 It may be to your advantage to terminate, rather than suspend your retirement benefit.
 Termination of your benefit allows you to accrue additional service credit and salary in an effort to increase your monthly benefit payable upon your re-retirement.
 You must apply for re-retirement benefits through your online account.
 Your new retirement benefit will be calculated using the beneficiary designation and the plan of retirement selected at re-retirement, which will apply to all periods of employment.
-If you are considering terminating your retirement, please contact TRS to determine more thoroughly how your retirement benefit may be affected.
+If you incurred any overpayments upon terminating your retirement benefit, you must repay them prior to your new retirement.
+If you are considering terminating your retirement, please contact TRS to understand more thoroughly how your retirement benefit may be affected.

-If you return to work in a TRS covered position for 2 years, you may repay the total monthly benefit payments that were paid to you during your retirement, plus interest.
-At the time you re-retire, your new benefit payment will be calculated based on all TRS creditable service years.
+If you return to service in a TRS covered position for 2 years, you may repay the total monthly benefit payments that were paid to you during your previous retirement, plus interest.
+At the time you retire, your new benefit calculation will include all of your combined TRS creditable service years.